eltonbautista/odin-tic-tac-toe/README.md

 # odin-tic-tac-toe
-A Tic Tac Toe game that will utilize factory functions.
+A project based on the popular game Tic Tac Toe.
+My goal with this project is to further practice OOP programming by utilizing factory functions, closure, scope, module patterns, and more.